This week I'm experimenting with curved, fusible edges to a new Dresden Ring! Learn how to piece and fuse Dresden Ring #5 with me in this video:

 Finish the Dresden Ring with a bit of stitching around the inner and outer edges.
 I like to use a straight stitch, 1/8 inch away from either the raw or folded edge of the fabric.
 I’ve decided to use white thread throughout to make securing the 1930s fabrics down quick and easy.

-So that is it for how to piece a Mini Dresden Plate and our 5th block in this Block Along!
-We have many fun Dresden Plate and Dresden Ring quilt blocks to come in 2022.
-I can’t wait to show you all the fun shapes you can cut with the new Dresden Template Set.
+So that is it for how to piece a Fused Curved Dresden Plate and our 5th block in this Block Along!
+Join in the fun and begin piecing along with us with a Dresden Template Set.

 Let’s go Quilt,